-- Devon Children's Services 03300 245 321/Somerset SCP 0300 123 2224 - NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+- Trust Whistleblowing Policy - Devon Children's Services 03300 245 321/Somerset SCP 0300 123 2224

+NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk

-Low Level Concerns
+Low-Level Concerns

-A low level concern is one that does not meet the threshold for harm and thus for a referral to the LADO.
+A low-level concern is one that does not meet the threshold for harm and thus for a referral to the LADO.
 Low level concerns should never be ignored as they represent actions that may damage the Trust and a school's culture of openness, honesty, trust and transparency.
 Such behaviour is not confined to school hours and may include behaviour which would lead any reasonable person to question their suitability to work with children or to act as an appropriate role model.
 It might include making, or encourage others to make sexual remarks to, or about, a pupil; use of inappropriate language to or in the presence of pupils, discussing their personal or sexual relationships with or in the presence of pupils.
 Making (or encourage others to make) unprofessional personal comments which scapegoat, demean, discriminate or humiliate, or might be interpreted as such.

-Such concerns should always be shared with the DSL unless the concerns relate to the DSL in which case, shared with the Headteacher.
-DSL's should keep confidential records and review these regularly to establish whether patterns of behaviour are emerging.
-Good practice would involve a confidential discussion between the DSL and the individual and the issuing of words of professional advice.
-Records of such discussion should be kept confidentially by the DSL.
-The Headteacher should review summaries of concern and make a decision about whether the thresholds for LADO referral are met by reference to the four descriptors, above.
+Such concerns should always be shared the Headteacher, unless the concerns relate to the Headteacher in which case, shared with the CEO.
+Headteachers should keep confidential records and review these regularly to establish whether patterns of behaviour are emerging.
+Good practice would involve a confidential discussion between the Headteacher and the individual and the issuing of words of professional advice.
+Records of such discussion should be kept confidentially by the Headteacher.
+The Headteacher, in conjunction with HR and Director of Student Support, should review summaries of concern and make a decision about whether the thresholds for LADO referral are met by reference to the four descriptors, above.
 Similarly, breaches of the code of conduct policy for staff should be recorded and the policy reviewed annually in light of any such breaches.
 Whether allegations are unsubstantiated or not, a "lessons learned" approach must be applied.